Azure/azure-functions-sql-extension/README.md

 ### Trigger Bindings

-- Trigger bindings will exhibit undefined behavior if the SQL table schema gets modified while the user application is running, for example, if a column is added, renamed or deleted or if the primary key is modified or deleted.
+- **By Design:** Trigger bindings will exhibit undefined behavior if the SQL table schema gets modified while the user application is running, for example, if a column is added, renamed or deleted or if the primary key is modified or deleted.
 In such cases, restarting the application should help resolve any errors.

 ## Telemetry